OCA/stock-logistics-warehouse/stock_request_non_internal/README.rst

 Stock Request Non Internal
 ==========================

-Allow to request stock for non internal locations
+Allow to request stock for internal locations and no company assigned.
+Constrains make sure to not create stock_request for the same location and different companies.

 Configuration
 =============

-There must be at least a route with a procurement rule for the wanted virtual location.
+There must be at least a route with a procurement rule for the wanted location

 Usage
 =====

-Create a stock request with no warehouse and the wanted virtual location
+Create a stock request for a location without company.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas